True Spices Beginning with T: Turmeric, Thyme, Tarragon & Tamarind Guide

 Turmeric – The Golden Wonder

-Turmeric is arguably one of the most popular spices starting with T. Known for its vibrant yellow hue and earthy flavor, it's a staple in Indian cooking and has become a global health favorite thanks to its active compound, curcumin.
+Turmeric is one of the most popular spices starting with T. Known for its vibrant yellow hue and earthy flavor, it's a staple in Indian cooking and has become a global health favorite thanks to its active compound, curcumin.

 • Best used in curry dishes, rice, and golden milk lattes.